Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 Well, it didn't matter as one of the surrounding students jeered at him, he stopped backing away and flushed red.
-When he next looked to me, all his pretense of calm serenity was abandoned as his face twisted up with embarrassed fueled rage, before he began stalking back towards me.
+When he next looked at me, all his pretence of calm serenity was abandoned as his face twisted up with embarrassed fueled rage, before he began stalking back towards me.

-I widened my feet and prepared to meet the boy's charge.
-All for desire become strong.
+I widened my feet, dropping lower in my stance as I prepared to meet the boy's charge.
+All for the desire to become strong.

 The very strongest.

 The Hyuuga estate has always been a silent place.
-Even in the middle of the day there were hardly any loud noises, and never any yelling or shouting not even during training, as everyone carried themselves with a quiet dignity.
+Even in the middle of the day there were hardly any loud noises, and never any yelling or shouting, not even during training, as everyone carried themselves with quiet dignity.

 At night it was worse.
 As a clan that generally woke with the coming dawn, most of the household fell asleep soon after sunset.
 This left the place almost deafeningly silent during the night.
 Only the occasional sound of creaking of wood as the guards patrolled the corridors breaking the otherwise silent monotony.

-In the quite of the night, the faint almost inaudible ticking of the clock sound unnaturally loud to my ears.
+In the quiet of the night, the faint almost inaudible ticking of the clock sounded unnaturally loud to my ears.
 It was the only thing I could hear in the darkness other than the steady beating of my heart.

-Every few minutes I flicker open my Byakugan, looking to see if the he had arrived yet.
-And in between I would count the beats of my heart to pass the time as I strained my ears all the while, listening to any signs of the night's unwelcome, but not unexpected visitor.
+Every few minutes I flicked open my Byakugan, looking to see if he had arrived yet.
+And in between I would count the beats of my heart to pass the time as I strained my ears all the while, listening to any signs of the night's unwelcome, but not unexpected, visitor.

-Tomorrow, I would officially become four years old.
+Tomorrow, I will officially become four years old.
 My birthday, an event that I was beginning to learn to loath.
 As the clan heir, I didn't have the privilege of having a quiet birthday party.
-No, every year I was forced to dressed up in the most uncomfortable clothing imaginable and then paraded around like a doll in front of our esteemed guests.
+No, every year I was forced to dress up in the most uncomfortable clothing imaginable and then paraded around like a doll in front of our esteemed guests.

-In any other circumstance I would not have given the slightest damn about my upcoming birthday other than annoyance.
-This year would not have been any different if I had not overheard one of the clan's Ninjas discussing the Kumo delegate that had arrived in Konoha just this morning to sign the peace treaty agreement.
+In any other circumstance I would not have given the slightest damn about my upcoming birthday other than annoyance at the indignity I would no doubt be forced to experience.
+This year wouldn't have been any different if I hadn't overheard one of the clan's ninjas discussing the Kumo delegate that had arrived in Konoha just this morning to sign the peace treaty agreement.

 To think that I had almost forgotten about it.